 He worked as staff artist for two weekly papers in Wichita before moving to San Diego in 1975.

 He began work in comics in 1977 and was for thirteen years a contributor to the Funny Pages of National Lampoon.
 His comic stories have also been published in Heavy Metal, Dark Horse Comics and the DC Comics/Paradox Press Big Books.
-His early comic work has been collected in Housebound with Rick Geary from Fantagraphics Books.

 During a four-year stay in New York, his illustrations appeared regularly in The New York Times Book Review.
 His illustration work has also been seen in MAD, Spy, Rolling Stone, The Los Angeles Times, and American Libraries.